Congratulations on your acceptance! On this page you'll find everything you need to confirm your enrollment and learn more about the University.

 Fall Term Entry

-- Domestic and International students have a tuition deposit deadline of May 1, unless otherwise indicated on their acceptance letter.
+- Domestic and International students have a tuition deposit deadline of May 1, unless otherwise indicated on the Discover Drexel portal.

 - Any full-time student who wishes to live on campus must pay a tuition and housing deposit.
-Please note that housing for transfer students is not guaranteed.
+Please note that housing for transfer students is not guaranteed, but we will do everything to accommodate transfer housing requests.
 For transfer housing applications and information, visit the University Housing website.

 All Other Terms

-- If you are beginning in the winter, spring, or summer terms, please refer to your acceptance letter for the tuition deposit deadline.
+- If you are beginning in the winter, spring, or summer terms, please refer to the Discover Drexel portal for your enrollment deadline.

 Submit Your FAFSA